How to Solve WordPress Block Editor NOT WORKING: Step by Step Guide

 Thus, you can debug the error statements from your Javascript.
 If you face any difficulty, we recommend you get help from an expert.

 In this way, you can update the latest version of PHP for your WordPress site.
-Refresh it and check again if the WordPress block editor has come back to work again.
+Refresh it and check again to see if the WordPress block editor has come back to work.

 Usually, hosting providers maintain an error log while creating a website.
 Logging in there you can find all the existing errors with your website.
 Contacting the hosting provider for the error log report may not be necessary if you already have access.